 3. Is my site software updated?

 If your site uses any software, be that CMS or just a few hand scripted forms etc, that software will need continual updating.
+Old plugins and poorly developed plugins cause runaway resources.
 Hackers never stop trying and their tools improve with time.
 Eventually they find holes and software developers put out patches to protect your site integrity.
+Or perhaps you have a poorly chosen plugin that will cause your site to abuse resources.
 Your webmaster should be on the update email list for every software and plugin used for your site.
+Software should be well vetted.
+And you should have a list of each one installed on your site and why it's there.

 4. What is the login info for my site?